p-m-p/slider/.changeset/fifty-vans-hammer.md

 '@boxslider/slider': minor
 ---

-Use web animations api for tile transitions
+Use web animations api for effect transitions